apike/allenpike.com/_posts/2015-05-31-yosemite-one-weird-trick.markdown

 layout: post
 slug: "yosemite-one-weird-trick"
 summary: "My Mac is sad."
-title: "Fix your Mac with one weird trick"
+title: "Fix Your Mac With One Weird Trick"
 categories:
 - Article
 ---